SohamNagi/ArmyOfSafeguards/FinalPresentation/SafeGuard Presentation Script (8 Minutes).md

 **Speaker 3: Implementation & Results (Slides 7-9)**
 (Time: \~2:30)
 * **Slide 7: Decision Logic**
   * "The decision-making process is summarized here.
 After the **Execution** and **Scoring** phases, the Aggregator performs **Synthesis**.
 This is where we account for the signal heterogeneity.
 For example, if a user attempts a clever jailbreak, the Jailbreak agent might flag it with 95% confidence, while the Toxicity agent might return a low confidence score because the language itself is neutral.
 The Aggregator detects and prioritizes the high-confidence danger signal from the specialized agent, triggering an action."
-  * "Our evaluation methodology assessed SafeGuard at two levels: first, the performance of each individual safeguard module on their respective benchmark datasets—including FEVER for factuality, ToxiGen for toxicity, CardiffNLP for sexual content, and JailbreakBench for jailbreak detection.
-Second, we evaluated the full integrated system using multi-domain benchmarks including WildGuardMix, HarmBench, and JailbreakBench to understand how effectively the aggregator integrates signals from all safeguards."
+  * "Our evaluation methodology assessed SafeGuard at two levels: first, we evaluated each individual safeguard module on their respective benchmark datasets—FEVER for factuality, ToxiGen for toxicity, CardiffNLP for sexual content, and JailbreakBench for jailbreak detection.
+Second, we evaluated the full integrated system using multi-domain benchmarks to understand how effectively the aggregator integrates signals from all safeguards."
 * **Slide 8: Technical Stack**
-  * "To address the constraint of efficiency, every critic agent is built on the lightweight **DeBERTa-v3-small** architecture.
-With under 500 million parameters, these models are optimized for speed and parallel processing.
+  * "Every critic agent is built on the lightweight **DeBERTa-v3-small** architecture with under 500 million parameters, optimized for speed and parallel processing.
 This is vital for real-time deployment."
-  * "All safeguard modules were developed in Python using PyTorch and Hugging Face Transformers.
+  * "All modules were developed using PyTorch and Hugging Face Transformers.
 Each critic agent was fine-tuned using consistent hyperparameters across all safeguards: training for three epochs, with a batch size of 16, and early stopping based on validation loss.
 These settings ensured efficient fine-tuning while maintaining comparability across critic agents."
-  * "Furthermore, this modular approach grants us a major advantage in **Interpretability**: unlike a monolithic black box, we know *exactly* which agent—whether Factuality, Toxicity, Sexual Content, or Jailbreak—blocked the response, making debugging transparent and enabling more targeted improvements."
+  * "This modular approach grants us a major advantage in **Interpretability**: unlike a monolithic black box, we know *exactly* which agent—whether Factuality, Toxicity, Sexual Content, or Jailbreak—blocked the response, making debugging transparent and enabling more targeted improvements."
 * **Slide 9: Key Results**
-  * "Finally, the evaluation.
-We benchmarked SafeGuard against state-of-the-art single-model baselines, including Granite Guardian and ShieldGemma, using three comprehensive benchmarks: JailBreak Bench, HarmBench, and WildGuardMix."
+  * "We benchmarked SafeGuard against leading baselines — Granite Guardian and ShieldGemma — across three benchmarks: JailBreak Bench, HarmBench, and WildGuardMix."
-  * "The results validated our core hypothesis.
-SafeGuard achieved an **87.0% F1-score on HarmBench**, outperforming ShieldGemma at 86% and Granite Guardian at 85.4%.
-Across all benchmarks, SafeGuard demonstrated competitive performance: 62% F1-score on JailBreak Bench and 55% on WildGuardMix."
+  * "On HarmBench, SafeGuard achieved an 87.0% F1-score, outperforming ShieldGemma at 86% and Granite Guardian at 85.4%."
-  * "While Granite Guardian achieved higher accuracy on JailBreak Bench and WildGuardMix, SafeGuard provides a more **balanced performance profile** across different types of safety risks, which aligns with our design goal of comprehensive coverage across multiple failure modes.
-This balanced approach is crucial because real-world deployments face diverse threats, not just one category."
+  * "While Granite Guardian scored higher on JailBreak and WildGuardMix, SafeGuard showed a balanced performance profile across diverse risks."
-  * "Additionally, SafeGuard maintains efficiency through lightweight critic models, making it suitable for real-time deployment while still achieving competitive safety detection performance.
-These results demonstrate that collaboration among specialized lightweight critic models can provide effective safety detection while maintaining interpretability and efficiency, addressing key limitations of single-model safeguard approaches."

 **Speaker 4: Conclusion & Future Directions (Slides 10)**
 (Time: \~1:15)